 - A student’s field of research should not be significantly and involuntarily narrowed or limited as a result of involvement with the private sector; nor should such involvement result in significant limitation of post-graduate employment nor increase time to completion of the degree.

 - Student collaborations and research with the private sector must not hinder publication of student work, particularly the thesis/dissertation.

-- Inherent in their role as students and trainees within the industry, graduate students cannot assume responsibility for or serve as principal investigators of external grants to private entities, including those associated with university research unless approved by the Vice Chancellor of Research, Graduate Studies, and Economic Development or their designee.
+- Inherent in their role as students and trainees within the industry, graduate students cannot assume responsibility for or serve as principal investigators of external grants to private entities, including those associated with university research unless approved by the Vice Chancellor of Research, Graduate School, and Economic Development or their designee.

 - The student’s advisor does not have a financial interest in the company (defined below).
 The Conflict of Interest Committee will determine whether a COI Management Plan can be developed to mitigate the faculty member’s conflict of interest.

 Student Engagement With Industry in Which Their Advisor has an Outside Interest

 It addition to working with external private and public entities, students, particularly graduate students, often work with and for faculty member-developed start-ups and businesses.
 University of Missouri faculty members, through their research and academic pursuits, develop technologies, processes, and innovative procedures that are used and marketed outside the University.
 The Conflict of Interest Committee routinely reviews disclosures of this nature for faculty and manage the conflict between a faculty members work for MU and the work they plan for their business enterprise.

 The process of reducing or managing a conflict of interest for faculty becomes more challenging when graduate students are involved in the faculty’s business enterprise.
 A “conflict” does not suggest wrongdoing but rather that a potential conflict exists for the faculty advisor between the academic needs of the student and the interests of the company.